 Choose the Right Type for the Job: This might seem obvious, but it's crucial.
 Don't use an

 intwhen abytewould suffice, especially when working with large arrays.
 Similarly, if you need high precision for calculations,doubleis usually a better choice thanfloat.
-Consider the range of values you need to represent and the level of precision required, and then select the smallest type that meets those requirements.For example, if you are storing the age of a person, a
+Consider the range of values you need to represent and the level of precision required, and then select the smallest type that meets those requirements.As an example, if you are storing the age of a person, a

 A classic example is incrementing an